sonniebailey/sonniebailey.github.io/about-content.md

 ## Executive summary

+Fairhaven Wealth provides financial advice-related services to New Zealanders.

 When you deal with Fairhaven Wealth, you deal with Sonnie Bailey.
 You may be familiar from my writing on the [NZ Wealth & Risk blog](https:\\www.wealthandrisk.nz), where I published regularly for over 10 years.

+I'm based in Christchurch but work with Kiwis throughout the country, primarily via Zoom, phone, and email.

 ![Sonnie Bailey](sonnie.png)

 I operate Fairhaven Wealth in a fiercely independent manner.

-Fairhaven Wealth provides a single service which consists of two 3-hour conversations, usually held via Zoom or phone, followed by one or more short emails summarising the key points of the conversations.

-The cost of Fairhaven Wealth's one-off service is $5,000 including GST – assuming it meets or exceeds your expectations.
+Fairhaven Wealth's primary service is a fixed-fee service for $5,000 including GST.
+This service consists of at least two three-hour conversations, usually held via Zoom or phone, and one or more emails touching on the content of these conversations.
+Having said this, you are only required to pay the full $5,000 fee if the service meets or exceeds your expectations.
 Your minimum commitment is $1,000, paid before the first meeting.
 Whether you pay more than this, and how much, depends on how you rate the the service on a 5-star basis.
 You only pay the full $5,000 if the service is a 5-star service.
 No strings attached.

+You can also engage Fairhaven Wealth on an ad-hoc, hourly-rate basis, of $350 per hour.

-I don't touch your money in any way, shape, or form.
+However you engage Fairahven Wealth, I don't touch your money in any way, shape, or form.
 It's up to you whether or not to make any changes to your financial situation (or life in general) as a result of our discussions.
 It's up to you to implement any advice we provide.

 We provide one-off services.
-You can engage us again in the future, but that's no you.
+You can engage us again in the future, but that's up to you.
 We aren't looking to engage in an relationship that will involve regular, ongoing fees.

 Fairhaven Wealth's service is terrific for some people, but not appropriate for most people.
 It's best suited for people who already have a good understanding of their situation and are (or want to be) engaged in their finances.
 It also tends to be most valuable for those with some degree of financial and/or professional security.

 Fairhaven Wealth has had many happy clients You can read dozens of testimonials [here](www.fairhavenwealth.co.nz/testimonials).

-## Fairhaven Wealth's service and price
+## Fairhaven Wealth's primary service – our $5,000 "5-star" service

 ### What service does Fairhaven Wealth provide?

-Fairhaven Wealth provides a single service to all of its clients.

-This service consists of two three-hour discussions, within approximately one week of each other.
+Fairhaven Wealth's primary service consists of two three-hour discussions, within approximately one week of each other.
 These meetings are followed by one or more emails, supporting these conversations and providing a high-level overview of what we discussed during each of the meetings.

 ### How much does this service cost?